 Since an accurate dynamic model is essential for the design of most controllers, identification should always be seen as an integral part of control design.
-Therefore interplay between identification and the designed controller should be utilized when optimizing the design process.
-Continued development of methods and analysis tools for control oriented modeling is therefore another key problem within modeling and identification.
+Therefore, interplay between identification and the designed controller should be utilized when optimizing the design process; see Hjalmarsson (2005).
+Continued development of methods and analysis tools for control-oriented modeling is therefore another key problem within modeling and identification.

 Development of computational Bayesian approaches for both estimation and quantification of modeling errors has emerged only quite recently.
-Techniques such as Markov Chain Monte Carlo methods have for example the ability to provide accurate probabilistic error descriptions for finite length identification data.
+Techniques such as Markov Chain Monte Carlo methods have, for example, the ability to provide accurate probabilistic error descriptions for finite length identification data.

 The success of many control applications when using linear controllers relies on the fact that the process being controlled behaves like a linear system around an appropriate working point.
-Clearly this is a limited approach; therefore identification of non-linear systems using non-linear model structures has been the subject of many studies during recent decades.
+Clearly this is a limited approach; therefore, identification of non-linear systems using non-linear model structures has been the subject of many studies during recent decades.
 Nevertheless, this is still a significant challenge for modeling and identification.
-Since estimation of general nonlinear structures from input-output data is quite difficult, we often consider simple combinations of linear dynamics G and a static nonlinearity f as shown in Fig. 3.
-The non-linear models can be used in several ways; examples are detecting the existence of nonlinearities or providing nonlinear models for use in subsequent non-linear control designs.
+Since estimation of general non-linear structures from input-output data is quite difficult, we often consider simple combinations of linear dynamics G and a static non-linearity f as shown in Fig. 3.
+The non-linear models can be used in several ways; examples are detecting the existence of non-linearities or providing non-linear models for use in subsequent non-linear control designs.
 We have also seen development of approximation of non-linear systems using techniques from machine learning.
-Examples are Neural Networks, Radial Basis functions, Support vector machines and Reproducing Kernel Hilbert Spaces, etc.
+Examples are neural networks, radial basis functions, support vector machines and reproducing kernel Hilbert spaces, e.g., Perez-Cruz and Bousquet (2004).